MartinMiles/awesome-sitecore/contributing.md

 * Generally useful to the community.
 * Actively maintained (even if that just means acknowledging open issues when they arise).
 * Proven as the solution addressing certain areas of using Sitecore platform: adding new features, fixing narrow places, maintenance, documentation, etc.
-* Minor PoCs are welcome only in case they bring unversal value for the platform, each submission will be carefully reviewed.
+* Minor PoCs are welcome only in case they bring universal value for the platform, each submission will be carefully reviewed.

 ## List maintenance